RTUITLab/Olympiad-Back/README.md

 ### Executor

-Application connected to WebApp which is executing received solutions and checks them.
+Application connected to WebApp, which is executing received solutions and checks them.

 You must have **Docker** installed on the system you want to run Executor on.
-Actually **Docker** executes the received programs.
+Actually **Docker** executes received programs.

 1. Create _./Executor/appsettings.Secret.json_